pulibrary/pdc_describe/README.md

 RDSS uses the same [release and deployment process](https://github.com/pulibrary/rdss-handbook/blob/main/release_process.md) for all projects.

+## Mail on Staging
+To See mail that has been sent on the staging server you must ssh tunnel into the server.
+Since there are two staging servers, the mail could have been sent on either machine.
+You may have to check both and will need two terminals.

+* terminal 1
+`ssh -L 1082:localhost:1080 pulsys@pdc-describe-staging1`
+* terminal 2
+`ssh -L 1083:localhost:1080 pulsys@pdc-describe-staging2`

+Once the tunnel is open you can see the mail that has been sent on [staging1 here](http://localhost:1082/) and on [staging 2 here](http://localhost:1083/)

 ## Design
 An early stages Entity-Relationship Diagram (ERD) is available in [this Google Doc](https://docs.google.com/drawings/d/1q2sfj8rrcNVgqQPK5uT_t79A9SYqncinh3HbnCSGMyQ/edit).